MelaineNN88/sqlprojects/dataengineering/1-UnderstandingDE.md

 - Remove corrupted data.
 - They develop, construct, test and maintain data architechture such as databases and large scale processing systems.

-The demand for big data has increased the demain for big data.
+The demand for big data has increased the demand for Data Engineers.

 Big data is xterized by 5 Vs